 Allergic rhinitis is also medically known as hay fever.
 This condition occurs when the human body sends a response to different allergens, found outdoors and indoors.
 Some common types of allergens include pollen, the salvia of cats, tiny skin particles of fur animals (including dogs and cats), dust mites, and others.

-Allergic rhinitis makes the person very uncomfortable and leads to symptoms including cold, running nose, itchy and red eyes, nasal congestion, frequent sneezing and sinus pressure.
+Allergic rhinitis makes the person very uncomfortable and leads to symptoms including a cold, running nose, itchy and red eyes, nasal congestion, frequent sneezing, and sinus pressure.
 But the problem is not caused because of a virus.
 It is the body’s allergic response to irritants and allergens.
-Hay fever or allergic rhinitis can affect people of all ages and make people, mostly children, feel uncomfortable, ill and also impact the overall quality of life.
+Hay fever or allergic rhinitis can affect people of all ages and make people, mostly children, feel uncomfortable, and ill and also impact the overall quality of life.
 It can even take a toll on the performance of people at work or school.

-Hay fever or allergic rhinitis can be cured with adequate treatment, precautions and by avoiding triggers such as staying away from allergens.
+Hay fever or allergic rhinitis can be cured with adequate treatment, precautions, and by avoiding triggers such as staying away from allergens.

 Allergic rhinitis displays symptoms similar to a normal cold.
 Some of the common symptoms of hay fever include: